saharbagheri/DADAcore16S_single-read/README.md

 In this pipeline, species-level taxonomy assignment is performed using two complementary methods: DADA2 and VSEARCH and incorporates annotations from different databases: GTDB, Silva, RDP, and a field-specific database (example here: URE).
 We offer the option to incorporate a field-specific database into the pipeline (e.g., host- or environment-specific reference sets).
 When enabled, this database is prioritized after GTDB in both the VSEARCH and DADA2 workflows.

 1- DADA2: a naive Bayesian classifier method (https://pubmed.ncbi.nlm.nih.gov/17586664/), where a strict requirement of a 100% nucleotide identity match between the reference sequences and the query is employed.
 Four different databases were used for taxonomy assignmnet.
-However, for final assignmnet, GTDB assignment was used and where GTDB was unable to provide an annotation for an ASV, we utilized the corresponding annotation from the URE database.
+However, for final assignmnet, GTDB assignment was used and where GTDB was unable to provide an annotation for an ASV, we utilized the corresponding annotation from the field-specific (e.g. URE) database.

 2- VSEARCH: a global sequence alignment method with adjustable identity threshold between query and potential target sequences.
 VSEARCH, an open-source alternative to the widely utilized USEARCH tool, is employed in this context.
 VSEARCH excels in performing optimal global sequence alignments for the query against potential target sequences.
 For a more comprehensive understanding of this methodology, please refer to the paper available at https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5075697/ and the manual at https://github.com/torognes/vsearch/releases/download/v2.27.0/vsearch_manual.pdf.
-GTDB database was used for final taxonomy assignmnet and where GTDB was unable to provide an annotation for an ASV, we utilized the corresponding annotation from the URE database.
+GTDB database was used for final taxonomy assignmnet and where GTDB was unable to provide an annotation for an ASV, we utilized the corresponding annotation from the field-specific (e.g. URE) database.

 Finally for combining the annotation results from Vsearch and DADA2, we prioritized annotations from VSEARCH over those from the DADA2 RDP classification.
 This approach ensures a comprehensive and accurate taxonomy assignment by leveraging the strengths of multiple databases and methodologies.
 As a summary, taxonomy is assigned using a hierarchical strategy prioritizing VSEARCH-GTDB, followed by VSEARCH with a field-specific database, then DADA2-GTDB, and finally DADA2 with the field-specific database.
 Species-level gaps in VSEARCH assignments (NA assigned by VSEARCH) are supplemented using DADA2 classifications.